 the frequentist interpretation (as in: in samples of large sizes, we expect that…) of some common objects from probability theory and statistics.

 This is the kind of toolkit that we believe is a sine qua non requirement for every prospective data scientist.
 We cannot escape falling in love with it.

-In this course, we will be writing code in Python, which we shall introduce from scratch.
+This course uses the Python language which we shall introduce from scratch.
 Consequently, we do not require any prior programming experience.

 We want the reader to become an independent user of this computing environment.
 Somebody who is not overwhelmed when they are faced with any intermediate-level data analysis problem.
 A user whose habitual response to a new challenge is not to look everything up on the internet even in the simplest possible scenarios.
-Someone who will not be replaced by stupid Artificial “Intelligence” in the future.
+Someone who will not be replaced by stupid artificial “intelligence” in the future.

 The material has been divided into five parts.

 Chapter 4 introduces vectors from numpy, which we use for storing data on the real line (think: individual columns in a tabular dataset).
-Then, we look at the most common types of empirical distributions of data (e.g., bell-shaped, right-skewed, heavy-tailed ones).
+Then, we look at the most common types of empirical distributions of data, e.g., bell-shaped, right-skewed, heavy-tailed ones.